bolt/docs/source/permissions.md

 Note especially that an *empty* set of roles in the contenttype section means something else than the *absence* of the permission.
-If the permission is defined with an empty role list, it overrides the role list in contenttype-default; but if the permission is not mentioned, the corresponding entry in contenttype-default applies.
+If the permission is defined with an empty role list, it overrides the role list in `contenttype-default`; but if the permission is not mentioned, the corresponding entry in `contenttype-default` applies.

 Configuring Roles
 -----------------